-Software Defined Network (SDN) decouples switch's control and data plane, offering enhanced programmability via a higher-level abstraction (i.e., intent-based NBI) to flexibly implement a variety of network functions.
-During the network operation, the operator's intents would be firstly compiled into distributed policies, associating the packet class (i.e., flow) with the corresponding actions (e.g., forward, drop, count) for each underlying switch.
+Software Defined Network (SDN) decouples switch's control and data plane, offering enhanced programmability via a higher-level abstraction, i.e., intent-based north-bound interface (NBI).
+The operator intents would be represented with native code like Python program in Ryu controller, or domain specific languages (DSL) like SNAP scripts (Arashloo et al., 2016).
+In either way, such intents would be firstly compiled into distributed policies, associating the packet class (i.e., flow) with the corresponding actions (e.g., forward, drop, count) for each underlying switch.
 The policies would be further translated into hardware-specific rules when loaded into a particular device, e.g., prefix entries for Ternary Content Addressable Memory (TCAM).
 However, policies issued by different controllers (NBIs) may specify different actions on an overlapped flow space at the same network device.
 The so-called "policy conflicts" should be resolved to perform the correct combination of the actions.
 But, such conflict resolution will potentially incur either performance penalty or resource inefficiency for the underlying network.

-Considering that a QoS function and a monitoring function coexist in a network, where the former has a policy at switch s to limit the bandwidth to 10Mbps for packets with DstPort range 1-6, and the latter sets a policy to count the number of packets with DstPort range 2-7 at the same switch.
+We use a simple example to illustrate how the conflict happen and how to resolve it.
+Consider that a QoS function and a monitoring function coexist in a network, where the former has a policy at switch s to limit the bandwidth to 10 Mbps for packets with DstPort range 1-6, and the latter sets a policy to count the number of packets with DstPort range 2-7 at the same switch.
 Such two policies are conflicting due to the different actions on the overlapped port range 2-6.
-A straightforward method to cooperate these two policies in a single switch is to split them into three sub-policies with non-overlapping flow spaces: (P_1) 1-1 \rightarrow limit 10Mbps, (P_2) 2-6 \rightarrow limit 10Mbps and count, and
+A straightforward method to cooperate these two policies in a single switch is to split them into three sub-policies with non-overlapping flow spaces: (P_1) 1-1 \rightarrow limit 10 Mbps, (P_2) 2-6 \rightarrow limit 10 Mbps and count, and (P_3) $7-7 \rightarrow \text{limit 10Mbps}^1$.
+Intuitively, fragmented policies will inevitably be generated when resolving conflicts.
+In a bad case, each policy at the switch would be conflicting with all others, producing many more sub-policies on fragmented flow spaces.
+In addition, when it comes to multi-dimension conflicts in many flow entry fields, things will get even worse than the single-field scenario.
+As a result, the rule conflicting problem aggravates heavily in the context of SDN, since the switch